HashimTheArab/WolframGo/README.md

 )

 func main() {
-  wolframgo.appid = "your app id"
+  wolframgo.SetAppId("Your App ID")

-  res, err := wolframgo.GetSimpleResult("how many calories are in cereal")
+  res, err := wolframgo.GetSimpleResult("How many calories are in cereal?")

   if err != nil {
     panic(err)